R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 Mail posted by an enclave appears in a callback we pass to `EnclaveHost.start`.
 Let's use a really simple
 implementation: we'll just store the encrypted bytes in a variable, so we can pick it up later.

-Replace the call to `EnclaveHost.start` with this snippet:
+Replace the call to `EnclaveHost.start` in the `main` function of your `Host` class with this snippet:

 ```java
 // Start it up.